ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-2-1.md

 By embracing the value of different perspectives and understanding the range of approaches available, individuals can enhance their critical thinking skills.
 Applying a combination of analytical, creative, reflective, collaborative, and strategic thinking allows for more comprehensive and robust planning and execution of long-term goals.

-*Suggested reading: "Thinking, Fast and Slow" by Daniel Kahneman.*